 December 24, 2012

-The Hasmonean monarchs who got themselves disliked by the pharisees must therefore be villains.
+The Hasmonean monarchs who got themselves disliked by the Pharisees must therefore be villains.

-That family soon fell afoul of the leading religious authorities of their day, the people known to history as the pharisees.
+That family soon fell afoul of the leading religious authorities of their day, the people known to history as the Pharisees.

-The pharisees had need to keep alliance with the temporal powers.Understanding the Scriptures
+The Pharisees had need to keep alliance with the temporal powers.Understanding the Scriptures

 from Old English Fariseos, Old French pharise (13c.), and directly from Late Latin Pharisæus, from Greek Pharisaios, from Aramaic perishayya, emphatic plural of perish "separated, separatist," corresponding to Hebrew parush, from parash "he separated."
 Ancient Jewish sect (2c.
 B.C.E.-1c.
 C.E.) distinguished by strict observance but regarded as pretentious and self-righteous, at least by Jesus (Matt. xxiii:27).
 Meaning "self-righteous person, formalist, hypocrite" is attested from 1580s.

-A group of teachers among the Jews at the time of Jesus; he frequently rebukes them in the Gospels for their hypocrisy.
+A group of teachers among the Jews (see also Jews) at the time of Jesus; he frequently rebukes them in the Gospels for their hypocrisy.
 Jesus says they are like “the blind leading the blind,” or like “whited sepulchers, which indeed appear beautiful outward, but are within full of dead men's bones, and of all uncleanness.”